Assisted Living

 1. Both memory care and nursing homes provide personal care and close supervision, but nursing homes also provide skilled nursing care.

-2. Memory care caters to seniors with memory loss with design features that minimize confusion and staff that receive specialized training in dementia care.
+2. Memory care caters to seniors who have memory loss with design features that minimize confusion and specially trained staff.

-3. Memory care can be combined with skilled nursing because some nursing homes offer a specialized memory care unit to care for individuals with dementia.
+3. Memory care can be combined with skilled nursing because some nursing homes offer specialized memory care units.

-4. Nursing home care is more expensive than memory care because of the higher level of personal and medical care.
+4. Nursing homes are more expensive than memory care facilities because they provide a higher level of personal and medical care.

 Memory care communities provide 24-hour specialized care for people with memory loss.
 Residents typically receive meals and help with activities of daily living (ADLs), such as bathing, dressing, and medication management.

-In addition to robust personal care assistance, nursing homes provide skilled care services.
-These services must be provided by registered nurses or other trained, licensed professionals under the supervision of a doctor.
+Nursing homes provide skilled care services that must be provided by registered nurses or other trained, licensed professionals under the supervision of a doctor.
 Most memory care communities cannot legally provide this level of care.

 Nursing homes offer the following skilled services to help seniors improve or maintain their health: